bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @cart, @zicklag, @bjorn3</div>

 The new Bevy renderer requires strict separation between the "main app" and the "render app".
-To enable this, we added the concept of "sub apps":
+To enable this, we added the concept of "sub-apps":

 ```rust
 #[derive(Debug, Clone, Copy, Hash, PartialEq, Eq, AppLabel)]